microsoft/azure-spring-apps-training/05-build-a-spring-boot-microservice-using-spring-cloud-features/README.md

 ## Add a new Spring MVC Controller

-Open the project with your favorite IDE, and next to the `DemoApplication` class, create a new class called `HelloController` with the following content:
+Next to the DemoApplication class, create a new class called `HelloController` with the following content:

 ```java
 package com.example.demo;